Guilty Gear Xrd: Reception

 The cross-play between the PS3 and PS4 was praised by Carter, and was called "a welcome addition" by Husky.
 Moore commended the "competent, if not exceptional" online mode, while Morgan said it "makes the best of each connection I've had online".
 Patterson labelled it "absolutely competent—if not a little underachieving" but complained that it had not the lobby interfaces that BlazBlue or Persona 4 Arena had.
 Moore noted it was "far too many steps for such a simple thing."
 Kozanitis praised the online mode, saying it "runs sweet as a nut."
 The matchmaking lobbies were highly criticized; Cavalli wrote it "feels like a relic from 2005" for it: "It's a total crapshoot, and the game's weak, pre-set communication options don't make things any easier."
 Mike Williams of USGamer said it "feels like a step backwards" and asserted that "it's a shame, because with a better online system, Guilty Gear Xrd could've been the best of the best."

 Cavalli was the most negative reviewer: "For all its good looks, [Guilty Gear Xrd Sign] is ultimately disappointing.
 What the game does, it does very well, but the sum total feels lacking.
 Had [Guilty Gear Xrd Sign] been released 10 years ago, its shortfalls could have been ignored in the face of tight gameplay mechanics and lovely graphics, but in 2014 the game just seems antiquated."
 However, in overall critics were favorable on their conclusions; it has been described as "the installment fans have been waiting for" by Kozanitis, and "a triumphant, long-awaited return for this venerable fighting game franchise" by Husky.
 The latter opined that "Xrd has enough new features and mechanics to feel like a true sequel, while excellently retaining many of the classic elements that impart the good old feeling of a Guilty Gear game."
 Morgan affirmed it is "among the PS4's best presented games to date, and a real highlight of the series."
 McGee stated, "Taken as a whole, Guilty Gear Xrd Sign is a strong - yet unsurprising - fighting game."

+During the 20th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated the expansion Revelator for "Fighting Game of the Year".
 The Rev 2 edition was nominated for "Game, Franchise Fighting" at the 17th Annual National Academy of Video Game Trade Reviewers Awards.
 In 2019, Game Informer ranked it as the 8th best fighting game of all time.

 Other media

 On April 14, 2014, Arc System Works released an extended play containing the arcade opening and ending themes, "Heavy Day" and "Lily", both in regular and karaoke versions.
 An original four-disc soundtrack containing 73 tracks was released by Arc System Works on March 26, 2015.
-Other related media released include an arcade stick, action figures, key chains, mug illustrations, and badges.
+Other related media released include an arcade stick, action figures, key chains, and mug illustrations.